 - Open Admin Center – Intune Portal – https://endpoint.microsoft.com/

-- Select Devices node then click on All Devices.
+- Select the Devices node then click on All Devices.

 - Click on Windows.